How to Apply | FAQs | Grant-writing Advice | Apply

 Can I apply with more than one project?

 Yes.
-Keep in mind, the panel wants to know that with any film we are considering supporting that the filmmaker is completely committed to making the film and will stop at nothing to get it made.
-If you have more than one project going you should convince us that each film will get made.
+Keep in mind, the panel wants to know that with any film we are considering supporting that the filmmaker is completely committed to making the film. .
 If you apply with more than one project, you must fill out separate applications for each film.

-Can I apply again with the same film if I didn’t receive funding the previous year, or if I did receive funding?
+Can I apply again with the same film if I didn’t receive funding the previous year?

 What are my obligations to Rooftop Films if I am awarded a grant?